 - Standards for quality of information shared with service providers.
-The Fund’s senior officers must at all times seek to provide information to the Fund’s service providers (adviser, administrator, independent accountants, outside counsel, custodian, etc.) that is accurate, complete, objective, relevant, timely, and understandable.
+The Fund’s senior officers must at all times seek to provide information to the Fund’s service providers (advisor, administrator, independent accountants, outside counsel, custodian, etc.) that is accurate, complete, objective, relevant, timely and understandable.

 - Standards for quality of information included in periodic reports.
 The Fund’s senior officers must at all times endeavor to ensure full, fair, timely, accurate and understandable disclosure in the Fund’s periodic reports.

 - Compliance with laws.
 The Fund’s senior officers must comply with the federal securities laws and other laws and rules applicable to the Fund, such as the Internal Revenue Code.

 - Standard of care.
 The Fund’s senior officers must at all times act in good faith and with due care, competence and diligence, without misrepresenting material facts or allowing their independent judgment to be subordinated.
 The Fund’s senior officers must conduct the affairs of the Fund in a responsible manner consistent with this Code.